An Accurate and Interpretable Framework for Trustworthy Process Monitoring: Experiments

 \subsection{Parameter Sensitivity Study}

-In this section, we aim to examine four critical hyperparameters that can significantly affect the final performance of our model.
-These hyperparameters include the strength of SMPR ($\lambda$), the round of message passing (K), the window length (L), and the batch size.
+We examine hyperparameters that can largely affect model performance: the strength of SMPR ($\lambda$), the round of message passing (K), the window length (L), and the batch size.

-The strength of SMPR ($\lambda$) is a crucial hyperparameter that directly affects the learning objective~\eqref{loss} and, consequently, has a significant impact on the final performance.
-As shown in \autoref{fig:sensi}, SMPR positively contributes to the overall monitoring performance within a wide range of $\lambda$ values.
-Specifically, the value of $\mathrm{R}^2$ increases from 0.968 at $\lambda=0$ to 0.976 at $\lambda=0.0001$.
+SMPR positively contributes to the overall monitoring performance within a wide range of $\lambda$ values.
+Specifically, in \autoref{fig:sensi}, the value of $\mathrm{R}^2$ increases from 0.968 at $\lambda=0$ to 0.976 at $\lambda=0.0001$.
 However, assigning a large weight to SMPR can have a detrimental effect on the performance, with $\mathrm{R}^2$ dropping to 0.969 at $\lambda=0.005$.
 It is speculated that over-emphasizing SMPR in a multitask learning framework could make it challenging to minimize forecast errors effectively.

-The round of message passing (K) is another crucial hyperparameter.
-According to~\autoref{fig:sensi}, a single round of message passing is adequate to obtain a comprehensive spatio-temporal representation, which can be effectively utilized for monitoring.
-Incorporating additional rounds of message passing provides limited benefits and may even lead to overfitting and optimization difficulties, resulting in performance drop.

-We further investigate the impact of window length (L) on performance.
-Overall, the model's performance is relatively insensitive to this parameter within a larger range, indicating that modeling overly long-term step-wise relationships is unnecessary for effective monitoring.
-Rather, establishing effective variate-wise relationships is crucial for achieving good monitoring performance.
-These findings align with the conclusions drawn from our ablation studies in \autoref{tab:ablation}.
-Finally, we investigate the effect of batch size on performance.
-Overall, larger batch sizes can stabilize the training process and improve the final results within a wide range.
+A single round of message passing appears adequate to obtain a comprehensive representation.
+Additional rounds of message passing, according to~\autoref{fig:sensi}, provide limited benefits and may even lead to performance drop due to overfitting and optimization difficulties.
+The performance is insensitive to window length (L) within a larger range, indicating that modeling overly long-term step-wise relationship is unnecessary for ECP monitoring, whereas variate-wise relationships seem crucial for achieving accurate monitoring.
+Concurrently, larger batch sizes can stabilize the training process and improve the final results within a wide range.